ritvikindupuri/AD-AttackSim/TECHNICAL_DOCUMENTATION.md

 3.  **Schema Enforcement:** The AI is instructed to return a single, valid JSON object that strictly adheres to a provided schema.
     -   **For Gemini:** This is achieved using the `responseSchema` feature of the `@google/genai` SDK.
     -   **For OpenAI:** This is achieved using the `tools` and `tool_choice` parameters in the Chat Completions API.
+4.  **Generate Forensic Artifacts:** The prompt explicitly instructs the AI to generate realistic forensic artifacts.
+A key example is the requirement to produce a detailed PowerShell Script Block log (Event ID 4104) for every single PowerShell command executed in the simulation.
+This is reflected in the data schema with the addition of the `PowerShellLog` interface.

 ### `getMitreExplanation`
 This secondary function provides on-demand context for the UI.
 It sends a separate, targeted prompt to the selected AI to generate a concise, professional summary for a given MITRE ATT&CK® TTP.